ioridev/Precision-Fighting-Board/README.md

 ## Description

-This project aims to develop the fastest game controller by utilizing the power of Teency 4.0.
+This project aims to develop the fastest game controller by utilizing the power of [Teensy 4.0](https://www.pjrc.com/store/teensy40.html).
 We strive to achieve a polling rate of 8000Hz, delivering unparalleled responsiveness for an immersive gaming experience.

 **Note: This project is currently under development and not yet finalized.**

 ## Features

-- High-speed USB communication using Teency 4.0
+- High-speed USB communication using [Teensy 4.0](https://www.pjrc.com/store/teensy40.html)
 - Targeting an impressive 8000Hz polling rate
 - Precise and instantaneous input response
 - X-input support

 ## Installation
-Open the PrecisionFightingBoard.TEENSY40.hex file in Teensyduino and write to Teency 4.0.
+Open the PrecisionFightingBoard.TEENSY40.hex file in Teensyduino and write to [Teensy 4.0](https://www.pjrc.com/store/teensy40.html).

 ## Setting Up the Development Environment
 Install Arduino IDE 1.8.13 and Teensyduino 1.53.